Working with children checks

 In addition, we recommend completion of “Play by the Rules” online training as part of their volunteer role.

-People working or volunteering with children in South Australia must, by law, have a Working with Children Check.
+- People working or volunteering with children in South Australia must, by law, have a Working with Children Check.

-A Working with Children Check is an assessment of whether a person poses an unacceptable risk to children.
+- A Working with Children Check is an assessment of whether a person poses an unacceptable risk to children.
 As part of the process the Screening Unit will look at criminal history, child protection information and other information.

-A valid DHS/DCSI child-related employment check will be recognised as a Working with Children Check until it expires.
+- A valid DHS/DCSI child-related employment check will be recognised as a Working with Children Check until it expires.
 Then, you must apply for a new Working with Children Check.
-There are transitional arrangements in place for other checks as follows:

-• Teachers, health practitioners, and transport service workers who work with children need to get a Working with Children Check before they renew their current professional registration.
+- Teachers, health practitioners, and transport service workers who work with children need to get a Working with Children Check before they renew their current professional registration.

-• If you have had a National Police Certificate assessed by your employer and use it to work or volunteer with children, you will have until 1 July 2020 to get a Working with Children Check.
+- If you have had a National Police Certificate assessed by your employer and use it to work or volunteer with children, you will have until 1 July 2020 to get a Working with Children Check.
 If you are a sole trader, working in partnership, contractor, or self-employed, a National Police Certificate is not a valid check for working with children.
 You can apply for a Working with Children Check.
 While you are waiting for the DHS Screening Unit to complete your check and tell you the result, you are not legally allowed to work or volunteer with children.

-• Don’t leave it until the last minute – allow at least six weeks for processing your application.
+- Don’t leave it until the last minute – allow at least six weeks for processing your application.

-Excluded people
+Excluded People

-• work for SA Police or the Australian Federal Police, or
+- Work for SA Police or the Australian Federal Police or are under the age of 14.

 You can apply for a new working with children check online yourself.